Chris Beckett: Background

 Beckett was educated at the Dragon School in Oxford and Bryanston School in Dorset, England.
-He holds a BSc (Honours) degree in Psychology from the University of Bristol (1977), a CQSW from the University of Wales (1981), a Diploma in Advanced Social Work from Goldsmiths College, University of London (1977), and an MA in English Studies from Anglia Ruskin University (ARU), Cambridge (2005).
+He holds a BSc (Honours) degree in Psychology from the University of Bristol (1977), a CQSW from the University of Wales (1981), a Diploma in Advanced Social Work from Goldsmiths, University of London (1977), and an MA in English Studies from Anglia Ruskin University (ARU), Cambridge (2005).
 He has been a senior lecturer in social work at ARU since 2000.
 He was a social worker for eight years and the manager of a children and families social work team for ten years.
 Beckett has authored or co-authored several textbooks and scholarly articles on social work.

 Works

 Science fiction

 Beckett began writing science fiction short stories in 1990 and had his first science fiction novel, The Holy Machine, published in 2004.
-He published his second novel in 2009, Marcher, based on a short story of the same name.
+He published his second novel in 2009 — titled Marcher, based on a short story of the same name.
 (The Holy Machine and Marcher were issued by Cosmos in 2009 as mass market paperbacks.)
-Paul Di Filippo reviewed The Holy Machine for Asimov's, calling it "One of the most accomplished novel debuts to attract my attention in some time...", Michael Levy in Strange Horizons called it "a beautifully written and deeply thoughtful tale about a would-be scientific utopia that has been bent sadly out of shape by both external and internal pressures." and a review in Interzone by Tony Ballantyne declared, "Let's waste no time: this book is incredible."His latest novel, Dark Eden was called by Stuart Kelly, of The Guardian, "a superior piece of the theologically nuanced science fiction".
+Paul Di Filippo reviewed The Holy Machine for Asimov's Science Fiction, calling it "One of the most accomplished novel debuts to attract my attention in some time...", Michael Levy in StrangeHorizons called it "a beautifully written and deeply thoughtful tale about a would-be scientific utopia that has been bent sadly out of shape by both external and internal pressures." and a review in Interzone by Tony Ballantyne declared, "Let's waste no time: this book is incredible."His latest novel, Dark Eden was called by Stuart Kelly, of The Guardian, "a superior piece of the theologically nuanced science fiction".
 While Valerie O'Riordan, in Bookmunch, called it "a science-fiction dystopian tale in the vein of Russell Hoban's Ridley Walker or Patrick Ness's YA trilogy, Chaos Walking – or, if we're to go classical and mainstream, maybe Lord of the Flies" and "a character study of unconscious political ambition".

 Beckett has written over 20 short stories, many of them originally published in Interzone and Asimov's.
 Several of his short stories have appeared among the top three favourites in Interzone's annual readers' polls.
 Several have also been selected for republication, including in volumes 9, 19, 20, and 23 of The Year's Best Science Fiction, volumes 5 and 6 of the Year's Best SF, Robots and A.I.s in the Jack Dann and Gardner Dozois Ace anthology series.